geonomylabs/EarthBox.jl/README.md

 using a cellular automata method [[6](#ref6)] with probabilistic eruption locations linked to regions of melt focusing.

-EarthBox integrates a range of additional geologic processes including gabbroic melt fractionation, submarine hydrothermal cooling, exothermic serpentinization and an isostatically realistic global sea level.
+EarthBox.jl integrates a range of additional geologic processes including gabbroic melt fractionation, submarine hydrothermal cooling, exothermic serpentinization and an isostatically realistic global sea level.
 The composite viscous flow law includes dislocation creep, diffusion creep, Peierls creep, the effects of viscous